tang1024/git-tutorial/README.md

 We specify the other branch we would like to merge into master branch we are currently on:<br />
 `$ git merge another-branch`

+#### Resolving merge conflicts
+Merge conflicts are caused when the same file is changed in different branches.

+When we try to merge the branches, we have to tell Git which version of the content we want to keep.

+When
+"Automatic merge failed; fix conflicts and then commit the result."

+remove any content we don't want to keep and run commit

+#### Rebasing branches
+to keep the history of master branch clean

+squashing multiple commits into a single commit<br />
+-i to make the rebase interactive<br />
+`$ git rebase -i aefa25f`

+Bring changes in from other branches, but put them under the commits we've made in the branch we're working in<br />
+First, rewinding head to replay your work on top of it...<br />
+Applying: ...<br />
+`$ git rebase master`

 ## Tags
 Used to mark a pariticular point in a project's history as special, such as a release.